 - How to sew a V neck on knit fabric

-- How to insert a neck back with a regular sewing machine (covered in this post!)
+- How to insert a neck back with a regular sewing machine (this post!)